phucvtran/RealEstate/README.md

 This is a self project using Django framework.
 This website provide real estate listing in United State; lease and sale properties are available.
 This website has powerful search engine built in using real time API (Real Estate API).
-There are adminstrator page for management.
+There are administrator  page for management.

 User Features:
  - Create account and manage user profile.